 If you would like an invoice for this amount please contact email@example.com to book your place and she will gladly invoice you for it.
 You will still need to click the link below to fill out the joining form.
 Details for how you can pay using Paypal or your card are given on the form you access by clicking the link below.

-If this fee is beyond your means, there are five slots available for people to pay what they deem fair given their circumstances.
+If this fee is beyond your means, there are a few slots available for people to pay what they deem fair given their circumstances.
 Please contact firstname.lastname@example.org if you would like to do that.

 What if I miss a session?